Inertial Navigation Systems in Unmanned Vehicle Applications (UAV, USV, UUV)

 EMCORE FOG-based Inertial Navigation System

 If the acceleration of an object is known, it is possible to use mathematical integration to calculate the velocity.
 Thus, accelerometers are required in an inertial navigation system, or INS.

-Inertial navigation also requires that the direction in which the system’s accelerometers are pointing is known.
-This can be kept track of using gyroscopes, which measure the inertial navigation system’s rotational motion.
+The direction in which the system’s accelerometers are pointing also needs to be known.
+This can be kept track of using gyroscopes, which measure the rotational motion of the INS.

 A typical inertial measurement unit, or IMU, thus usually incorporates three accelerometers, mounted orthogonally to each other, and three gyroscopes, also mounted orthogonally.
 More complex IMUs may contain more than three of each sensor.
 A navigation computer then processes the signals given out by the system’s sensors to continuously calculate the position, orientation and velocity of the system.

 Inertial Navigation Systems for UAV and Unmanned Applications

 Due to their self-reliance, inertial navigation systems are extremely well-suited to the field of unmanned systems, widely used on Unmanned Aerial Vehicles (UAV, UAS), surface vessels and Remotely Operated Underwater Vehicles (ROVs).
 INS can be utilised in harsh environments, are not susceptible to jamming, and emit no significantly detectable radiation.

 GPS- and GNSS-Aided Inertial Navigation Systems for greater positioning accuracy